DAD-CDM/dad-cdm-admin/CHARTER.md

 ## 7. Repositories and Licenses

-The project will be conducted under [CC-BY-4.0], the [Creative Commons Attribution 4.0 International][9] under the OASIS Open Project Rules.
+The project will be conducted under [CC-BY-4.0], the [Creative Commons Attribution 4.0 International](https://github.com/DAD-CDM/dad-cdm-admin/blob/main/LICENSE.md)[9] under the OASIS Open Project Rules.

 ## 8. Initial Contributions from Existing Work

-Contributions will likely include leveraging the work of the EEAS (https://www.eeas.europa.eu/eeas/1st-eeas-report-foreign-information-manipulation-and-interference-threats_en)  in partnership with OpenCTI in extending STIX (eg. Channel and Narrative).
-Existing DISARM data structures relevant to this project are anticipated to be contributed:  including the DISARM OBJECTS within the DISARM Red and Blue frameworks (https://github.com/DISARMFoundation/DISARMframeworks).
+Contributions will likely include leveraging the work of the [EEAS](https://www.eeas.europa.eu/eeas/1st-eeas-report-foreign-information-manipulation-and-interference-threats_en)  in partnership with OpenCTI in extending STIX (eg. Channel and Narrative).
+Existing DISARM data structures relevant to this project are anticipated to be contributed:  including the DISARM OBJECTS within the DISARM [Red and Blue frameworks](https://github.com/DISARMFoundation/DISARMframeworks).

 While these contributions are brought together under an overarching conceptual wider framework, the intended outputs are to leverage the existing STIX IP and not to create a fresh standard.
 This project does not, therefore, rely on contributors relinquishing any IP which they own to OASIS Open or any other project participant.
 ___